MadsHolten/OPM-REST/documentation/opm-upload/readme.md

-### 1. /:projectNumber/opm-upload/class-assignment
+### 1. /:projectNumber/opm-upload/class-assignment?sourceID=:myModel
 A POST request to this route with a turtle file as payload is accepted.

+An optional *sourceID* query parameter can be provided.
+This will default to "opm-batch" if nothing is given, but it is recommended to use something which is unique for the source and which will persist with the next batch uploads.
+For example the model name.
+The source ID is used to compare existing instances with the new instances comming from the same source.
+If an instance exists in the store but is not part of the new batch it will be marked as deleted (see below).

 The expected triple format is:

 ```turtle
 <el> a <someClass> .